 Arrival to Cusco, reception & transfer to your hotel.

 PM CUSCO CITY TOUR + 4 NEARBY RUINS: Afternoon pick up from your hotel and city tour visiting the Main Square, known in Inca times as Huacaypata or “The Warriors Square”.
 This was the scene for many key events in Cuzco’s history.
 The Cathedral, built between 1560 and 1664 with large stones of red granite taken from the Inca Fortress of Sacsayhuaman.
 The Cathedral is one of the most imposing structures in the city.

 It also houses one of the most important collections of gold and silver work of the colonial period, elaborately engraved wooden altars, and a beautiful collection of oil on canvas paintings from the Escuela Cusqueña.
 Koricancha and the Santo Domingo Convent.
 The Convent was built on the spectacular Koricancha (site of gold), the most important temple dedicated to the worship of the Sun and whose walls were plated with sheets of gold.
 As well as, the convent was built above a foundation of smoothened stone structures, the most finely crafted in Cusco, taken from the Inca Sanctuary.

 Then, we will continue to the nearby ruins: Kenko, where you will see its underground galleries and its semicircular amphitheater.
-Tambomachay complex of walls connected by stairways, having water springs which fed a well via channels in which apparently the Inca bathed, for it is believed that he also worshipped water.
+Tambomachay complex of walls connected by stairways, having water springs which fed a well via channels in which the Inca bathed.
 Puca Pucara; the red fortress that is located on a hill, possibly to defend Tambomachay and Sacsayhuaman Fortress, an imposing example of Inca military architecture, this fortress was built using large slabs of granite to safeguard the city from Antis attacks or invading forces from the east.

 The Rainbow Mountain of Peru, also known as Vinicunca, is stunning and can be seen on the spectacular Ausangate Trek.
 Ausangate Mountain itself is considered a holy mountain (or mountain spirit) by local Peruvians and is the deity of Cusco.
 Since pre-Inca times the mountain has been a place of worship and offerings and this tradition continues today.